Description

 - For best conditions fly during summer at noon.

-- Pick a preset with a favourable wind direction depending on your flight plan.
+- Pick a preset with a favorable wind direction depending on your flight plan.

 - Find thermals on the windward side of clouds (not directly under clouds).